 Our life experiences, beliefs and values shape who we are and how we interact in the world.
 For example, my life lens is from the point of view of a white woman of privilege born and raised in Colorado and as the studio owner, means that I regularly question my responsibility to and for issues like gentrification, racism, advocacy and activism.
 As a yogi, it means I strive to be aware of how my actions affect other people and what it means to truly embrace and work toward inclusivity.
 As a mother, it means I feel a responsibility to raise a kind, brave, and mindful child.

-We all have bias - both implicit and explicit.
+We all have bias.
 As a studio and teachers, we do our best to be aware of the bias we bring to our interactions and experiences.
-This - just like our yoga journey - is evolving.
+This - just like our yoga practice - is evolving.
 It takes practice, a willingness and commitment to try and view things from a different lens than our own.

 We respect and value the experiences that make each of us who we are, honoring that we likely haven’t lived that experience and so are committed to finding ways to discuss, embrace and possibly even grow through those ideas that may challenge us.